Lumosylva/Nilotica/README_EN.md

 #### **(2) Execute the build**

+Method 1:

 ```bash
 build.bat
 ```

-or
+Method 2:

-Set the ta-lib source file as an environment variable (set it to your actual path)
+Set the ta-lib source file as an environment variable (set it to your actual path), and then execute hatch build

 ```bash
 set TA_INCLUDE_PATH=D:\Project\PycharmProjects\Nilotica_dev\ta-lib\include